copleykj/meteor-shower/README.md

 ##Usage

-Mesasphere invocation happens in two steps:
+Mesosphere invocation happens in two steps:

 1. First a configuration step
 2. Then runtime validation step